-A critical contextual factor for this study is that the period between the midline and endline includes the COVID era.
-While many programs that find diminishing long-term impacts use the language of 'catch-up by the control' (Blattman et al., 2018), in this case the control group has seen a 30% drop in productive asset value between midline and endline, and the share of controls operating businesses dropped from 79% to 40%.
-Since both interventions induced beneficiaries to go into business and put assets at risk, the treatment groups were more exposed to the COVID shock at the same time as they had more wealth to protect themselves against it.
-While the treatment groups lost more productive assets between midline and endline than the control during COVID, they nonetheless retained more by endline as well.
-While more treatment-induced businesses became inoperative during COVID, because so many had been created initially, still more survived at the end than in the control.
+A critical contextual factor for this study is that the period between the midline and endline includes the Covid-19 era.
+While many programs that find diminishing long-term impacts use the language of "catch-up by the control" (Blattman et al., 2018), in this case the control group has seen a 30% drop in productive asset value between midline and endline, and the share of controls operating businesses dropped from 79% to 40%.
+Since both interventions induced beneficiaries to go into business and put assets at risk, the treatment groups were more exposed to the Covid-19 shock at the same time as they had more wealth to protect themselves against it.
+While the treatment groups lost more productive assets between midline and endline than the control during Covid, they nonetheless retained more by endline as well.
+While more treatment-induced businesses became inoperative during Covid, because so many had been created initially, still more survived at the end than in the control.
 Evidence in this study suggests that it may be the limited ability of interventions to shield beneficiaries from the consequences of such shocks-as much as the rising tide of economic outcomes among those not receiving such benefits-that drives the diminution of program impacts in the long term.
-While the specifics of the COVID shock were certainly unique, uncertainty and disruption are an unfortunate fact of life for entrepreneurs in developing economies.
-Hence, this mixture of treatment and resiliency impacts may provide a realistic picture of the extent to which these interventions are able to deliver longer-term benefits that persist through good times and bad.
+While the specifics of the Covid-19 shock were certainly unique, uncertainty and disruption are an unfortunate fact of life for entrepreneurs in developing economies.
+Hence, while our study sample lacks the cross-sectional variation in Covid-19 intensity that would facilitate a more direct empirical analysis, this mixture of treatment and resiliency impacts may provide a realistic picture of the extent to which these interventions are able to deliver longer-term benefits that persist through good times and bad.

 Over the longer term we can focus our emphasis on the core outcomes of income, consumption, and subjective well-being that exemplify the ultimate impacts on economic welfare, rather than things like business assets or business knowledge that are merely instrumental to long-term welfare.
-In the endline none of these outcomes have significant cost-equivalent differences, but for household and individual consumption, subjective well-being, and business income the point estimates all suggest an edge for cash.
-Only overall income is somewhat higher at endline for HD, which hints at the possibility of more persistent income effects from the human-capital investment of HD.
-In the midline every one of these outcomes is significantly better for cash at cost-equivalent levels.
+In the endline none of these outcomes have significant cost-equivalent differences, but for household and individual consumption, subjective well-being, and business income the point estimates all suggest an advantage for cash.
+Only overall income is somewhat higher at endline for HD, which hints at the possibility of more persistent income effects from the human-capital investment of its training.
+In the midline every one of these outcomes is significantly better for cash at costequivalent levels.
 Integrating these two snapshots in time over the entire duration of the study, then, it seems relatively clear that cash has done a better job of moving ultimate welfare outcomes at cost-equivalent levels than HD.
-The policy takeaway from this is that investments seeking create economic well-being over the short- to medium-term will do well to incorporate cash as at least a part of their programming.
+These results suggest that investments seeking create economic well-being over the short- to medium-term will do well to incorporate cash as at least a part of their programming.